Constitution of the Kingdom of Burundi: Historical application and suspension

 The constitution's provisions for freedom of assembly and association allowed for the continued development of a multi-party system.
 In accordance with the constitution, many government orders, especially those printed in the Bulletin Officiel du Burundi from 1962 to 1963, were written in both French and Kirundi.

 On 1 June 1963, Prime Minister Muhirwa announced his appointment of a new Minister of Public Works.
 This prompted the Mwami to deny the selection, arguing that the crown was entitled to choose its ministers.
 Faced with growing parliamentary opposition and the monarchy's interventions, Muhirwa gave Mwambutsa his resignation that on 7 June.
 The Mwami appointed Pierre Ngendandumwe as the new Prime Minister on 18 June.
 From this point onward the government became increasingly subject to the maneuverings of the monarchy, and de facto lost its responsibility to Parliament.
 Parliament retained its legislative responsibilities but the initiative for creating laws increasingly fell to the Mwami.
 Some deputies in the National Assembly defended the Mwami's involvement in politics, citing article 57's empowerment of the monarch to choose his ministers.
 On 15 February 1964, the Assembly bureau penned a letter of protest to the Mwami, accusing him of violating article 61 of the constitution.
 They followed with another letter on 12 March, accusing him of violating the separation of powers.

+The Senate was first constituted after the county's 1965 elections.
 By mid-1965 the Mwami had exercised all of his constitutional powers.
 On September 2 the Mwami issued an arrêté-loi that reduced the number of communes in the country from 181 to 78 and made all burgomasters appointed functionaries responsible to the crown and the government instead of locally elected officials.
 Hutu politicians were infuriated by the Mwami's bypassing of the parliamentary government in issuing the decree and by removing their potential to consolidate their strength in communal elections.
 On 28 September a group of Hutu members of Parliament—including the officers of both the Assembly and the Senate—signed a letter denouncing the move as unconstitutional and declared that they "absolutely refused to accept the provisions of the arrêté-loi".
 The Mwami also appointed his own government, and his continued contraventions of the constitution infuriated Hutu parliamentarians.
 On October 18, a group of Hutu soldiers in the army and gendarmerie launched a coup attempt.
 The coup failed, but Mwambutsa fled to Europe.